lphan/ML-Practices/README.md

 ### Notices about the using dataset
-All the data come from the official public source (ex. scikit-learn like iris-data, university) for the purpose of study, practice Machine Learning.
+All the data come from the official public sources (ex. scikit-learn like iris-data, University, Kaggle) for the purpose of study, practice Machine Learning.

 ### References: